64nYm3d3/CheatSheet/Tools/SHODAN.md

 # Shodan

-Systen shock 2 was pretty alright for a game.
-I really wasn't sure about creating a guide her but figured I prolly should.
+System shock 2 was pretty alright for a game.
+I really wasn't sure about creating a guide here but figured I prolly should.